Get

 Cats’ paws allow them to move stealthily through the environment and give them an edge regarding speed.
 Their joints, limbs, and paws are optimized to cushion them when jumping from heights.
 Their paws also feature sweat glands that help cats stay cool when temperatures rise.

-Kitties have scent glands in their paws that allow them to leave behind pheromones full of information other cats can interpret with a quick sniff.
+Kitties have scent glands in their paws that allow them to leave behind pheromones full of information that other cats can interpret with a quick sniff.
 Pheromones communicate information about their health and reproductive status.
 A great deal of communication between cats occurs through exchanging these chemical markers.
 Cats often scratch, not only because it provides a stretch but also because it leaves behind pheromones.

 Hepper Hi-Lo Cardboard Cat Scratcher with Real...